Most cats are not particularly happy travellers – they are usually bonded strongly to their own territory and feel very vulnerable off home ground.

 Using the carrier

-For cats the production of a carrier usually means a trip to the veterinary surgery so they are often not too keen to get into it!
+For cats, the production of a carrier usually means a trip to the veterinary surgery so they are often not too keen to get into it!
 Take time to let the cat become accustomed to the carrier or travel crate well before the journey.
 Make it a pleasant place to be – feed the cat treats inside it and make a cosy bed of familiar smelling bedding which can be used on the journey.
 Leave the door open and encourage the cat to go in and out and to sleep in it.
 Then, when it comes to the actual journey, the cat is at least familiar with its immediate environment.

-If you have more than one cat it is better to give them separate carriers which allows better flow through of air, more room and less chance of overheating.
+If you have more than one cat it is better to give them separate carriers which allow better flow through of air, more room and less chance of overheating.
 Even the best of friends may become stressed during a journey and behave in an uncharacteristic way such as becoming agitated with each other; separate carriers will prevent any injury.
 If they can at least see and hear each other they may be comforted by that.

 Withhold food for about four to five hours before the journey in case the cat is sick while travelling.
 Offer water up to the time you leave and again during the journey if possible.
-You can buy bowls which attach to cages so they are not spilled by the cat during the journey and are easy to fill without opening the cage should there be a delay during the journey.
+You can buy bowls which attach to cages so they are not spilt by the cat during the journey and are easy to fill without opening the cage should there be a delay during the journey.

 Arriving at your destination

-When you arrive place the cat in one room and make sure it is secure, comfortable and cannot escape.
+When you arrive, place the cat in one room and make sure it is secure, comfortable and cannot escape.
 Offer water and a little food although it may not be interested in eating until it settles in a little more.
 Do not let the cat go outside for at least a week and make sure it is identifiable if lost.
 Withhold food for about 12 hours so that the cat is hungry and comes back to you for food when you call.
 Gradually let it explore further and use food to ensure it does not go too far and returns for regular meals.

 Use of sedatives